 “No.” Hedy’s eyes went wide, she shook her head.
 “No, don’t do any more.
 I couldn’t stand it.
 Me.
 Take me in Sister’s place.
 I beg you.”
 She dropped to her knees and stared at him beseechingly.”

 “You won’t give me the relic?”

 “You!
-How can you do this?” screams the Prince of Darkness.
+How can you do this?” screamed the Prince of Darkness.

-Hedy points to the wolf, it disappears into the void.
-She focuses on Lucifer.
+Hedy pointed to the wolf, it disappeared into the void.
+She focused on Lucifer.
 “It’s not just me.”
-Hedy feels the relic pulse.
-“Now get back to Hell where you belong.”
+Hedy felt the relic pulse.
+“Now go back to Hell where you belong!”

-She peers at Hedy with tired eyes.
-“I’ll never get used to this Frein van Sweiten.
+Sister peered up at Hedy with tired eyes.
+“I’ll never get used to this, Freiin van Sweiten.
 First it was Azazel, now it’s Satan himself.
 It’s never dull around you is it?”

 “I know.”
-Sister pauses.
-Hedy helps her to her feet.
-“It certainly makes the battle between good and evil real, doesn’t it?”
+Sister paused.
+“But it certainly makes the battle between good and evil real.”

-“Yes it does, Sister.
-Now let’s go home, I think I need a good strong cup of coffee.”
+“It does, Sister.
+Now let’s go home, I think we both could use a good strong cup of coffee.”